Staying in the Sognefjord

 STANDARD

 The hotel Vangsgaarden Gjestgiveri is a seasonal, family-owned property in Aurland that once hosted British salmon anglers in the 19th century.
 Today, 22 rooms come in a few different categories and buildings next to one another in the heart of Aurland, overlooking the fjord.
 The main hotel offers single, double, and superior rooms with various configurations that blend contemporary decor with antiques.
-For more space, there are apartment options, including a row of modern fisherman's cabins with balconies overlooking the waterfront, equipped with kitchenettes, living rooms, and two bedrooms.
+For more space, there are apartment options, including a row of modern angler cabins with balconies overlooking the waterfront, equipped with kitchenettes, living rooms, and two bedrooms.